playlegendold/LegendServiceRegistry/README.md

 ## Project structure
 LegendServiceRegistry is split into three modules.
 - A platform independent module named legendserviceregistry-common
-- A module specifically made for use with Bukkit named legendserviceregistry-bukkit
+- A module specifically made for Bukkit named legendserviceregistry-bukkit
 - A module for BungeeCord named legendserviceregistry-proxy

 ## Maven Repository